10 unexpected uses for your vittles vaults

 Who knew that Vittles Vaults were more than just airtight pet food containers?

 Over the last 30 years, our customers have gotten very creative!
 From food storage, to Mt.
 Everest expeditions, I'll share some our favorite stories.

-If you've found a creative use for your Vittles Vault or GAMMA Seal Lid, let us know and we'll add you to our list!
+If you've found a creative use for your Vittles Vaults or GAMMA Seal Lid, let us know and we'll add you to our list!

 1. Bulk Food Storage

-Because the Vittles Vault and the GAMMA Seal Lid are BPA-free and food grade, many people have naturally made the connection that they can put bulk food items in their containers for long term storage.
+Because the Vittles Vaults and the GAMMA Seal Lids are BPA-free and food grade, many people have naturally made the connection that they can put bulk food items in their containers for long term storage.
 People have stored rice, beans, wheat, flour, sugar and more for years!

 Brooklyn's Frugal Pantry, a NYC blogger, discovered the Vittles Vault 40 lb. stackable container after finding out that other containers weren't airtight or pest proof.

 She prefers the Vittles Vault and says, "this not only allows me to stock up on bulk food so that I’m not running out constantly, but enables me to stock up on sales around the holidays.

 Here's another helpful tip she gave: she recommends freezing flour and grains for at least 72 hours to kill off any pests that may have hitched a ride.
 Apparently, there are weevil eggs in all your rice, grains, and seeds, so freezing prevents the eggs from hatching.
 Finally, after the 72 hours, she says it is okay to remove the flour and grains from the freezer, but she cautions to allow it to come to room temperature before adding contents to the Vittles Vault to prevent moisture buildup or mold.